SciML/SciMLSensitivity.jl/docs/src/examples/ode/exogenous_input.md

 differential equation definition.

 Note that you can also learn what the exogenous equation is from data.
-For an example on how to do this, you can use the [Optimal Control Example](@ref optcontrol) which shows how to parameterize a `u(t)` by a universal function and learn that from data.
+For an example on how to do this, you can use the [Optimal Control Example](@ref optcontrol), which shows how to parameterize a `u(t)` by a universal function and learn that from data.